tryyang2001/tp/docs/DeveloperGuide.md

 - `Data`: allow users to perform CRUD operations on the data in the application
 - `Storage`: stores all data in the application.
 Saves a copy of data in relevant files.
   Data will be retrieved from storage upon starting of application.
+- `State`: Check if the profile of user if complete and valid.
+Will prompt user for input if profile is not valid.

 Upon launching of application:
 - The application will check if there are files that are already stored in the respective folder.
   If there is such files, the contents of the files will be loaded to the data section of the application.
-  Instances of profile, data(e.g. FoodList, ExerciseList, FutureExerciseList, ItemBank) and storage will be created
+  Instances of profile, data(e.g. FoodList, ExerciseList, FutureExerciseList, ItemBank) and storage will be created.
+- If there is no such files, the files will be created.

 Upon exiting of application: